 Eric Grunwald is a lecturer in MIT's English Language Studies Program and teaches a variety of communication courses for undergraduates and graduate students, including Expository Composition for Bilingual Students; Speaking, Listening, and Pronunciation; and graduate-level scientific and technical writing.

-Since coming to MIT Grunwald has designed a website for instructing students, particularly bilingual undergraduates, in the use of a formal writing process (http://writingprocess.mit.edu).
-He has also been a judge for the section’s Awards for Excellence in Global Studies and Languages and, this year, the Isabelle de Courtivron Prize.
+He has also been a judge for the section’s Awards for Excellence and the Isabelle de Courtivron Prize.